Sidebar

 • A. Tromp, I. Matijošytė, R.A.
 Sheldon, I.W.C.E.
 Arends, M.T.
 Kreutzer, J.A.
 Moulijn, S. de Vries, “Mechanism of laccase/TEMPO oxidation of benzyl alcohol”.
 ChemCatChem., 2010 (2): 827-833

-Visits funded by Lithuanian Science Council
+Visits funded by the Research Council of Lithuania

 • Conference “Multistep Enzyme Catalyzed Processes Congress (MECP2014).“ N° SF3-25 (N° VIZ-KON-1011).
-Poster: I. Matijošytė, A. Karalius, M. Šulcienė “Biopolyol production by a two step chemo-enzymatic synthesis”.
+Poster: I. Matijošytė, A. Karalius, M. Šulcienė “Biopolyol production by a two-step chemo-enzymatic synthesis”.
 6-11 April 2014, Madrid, Spain.

 • 6th International Congress on Biocatalysis (Biocat 2012).
 N° VIZIT-4-KON-381.
 Poster: I. Matijošytė, E. Kleinaitė, R. Šiekštelė, B. Pudžiuvytė „Novel lipase from Serratia sp. for biolubricant production“.
 2-6 September 2012, Hamburg, Germany.